© Photo by Jessye Herrell

 WHERE WE DO IT

 DQSH events take place at libraries, schools, museums, festivals, parks, block parties, bookstores, play spaces, workplaces, and cultural and community institutions around the city—and now virtually!
-In 2019 we produced 185 events across all five boroughs and served over 4000 children.
-Most of our events take place in public libraries and are free to attend.
+In 2019 we produced 185 programs across all five boroughs and served around 4000 children.
+In 2020 we produced 36 in-person programs and 118 virtual programs, serving 1246 children in person and thousands more virtually.
+The vast majority of our programs are free to attend.
 We are approved vendors with all three public library systems in the city as well as the New York City Department of Education.
 See our Events page for a comprehensive list of our partners.

 HOW TO BOOK